Welcome to CalConnect

 - CalDAV Attachments - Extends the calendaring server to manage attachments

-- CalDAV/CardDAV Sharing - Sharing calendars and contacts between users
+- CalDAV/CardDAV Sharing - Sharing calendars and contacts between users across systems

 - CalWS-REST and CalWS-SOAP - We need to (finally) provide platform and system-independent calendaring and scheduling operations APIs for web services - it's long past time